patractlabs/substrate-contracts-book/docs/redspot/guides/runtime-environment.md

 ### run

-Through the run function, you can call tasks in `.js` or`.ts` files.
+Through the run function, you can call tasks ending `.js` or`.ts` from your script.

 ```typescript
 import { run } from 'redspot';